 Chart Pattern Formations

-There is a popular saying in technical analysis, ‘the trend is your friend’.
-A trend is merely an indication of an imbalance in the supply and demand which is shown through changes in acceptable levels of the price.
-These price changes can often develop into recognisable chart patterns that act as signals for deriving potential future movements in price.
+There is a popular saying in technical analysis: ‘the trend is your friend’.
+A trend is merely an indication of an imbalance in supply and demand, one which is shown through changes in acceptable levels of the price.
+These changes, however, can develop into recognisable chart patterns that act as signals for deriving potential future movements in price.

-Most importantly though, chart patterns in technical analysis can help to determine whether it is the bulls that are winning the battle, or it is the bears.
+Most importantly though, chart patterns in technical analysis can help determine whether it’s the bulls that are winning, or the bears.

 Chart pattern analysis can be used to make short-term or long-term forecasts.
-Analysis can be done intraday, daily, weekly or monthly and the patterns can be as short as a matter of minutes or as long as a number of years.
+Analysis can be done intraday, daily, weekly or monthly.
+The patterns can be as short as a matter of minutes or as long as a number of years.

 Below we cover some of the more popular chart patterns.
 There are two main categories of charting patterns: Reversal patterns and continuation patterns.

-- The Reversal pattern suggests that the current trend is coming to an end and that the pattern is a signal for the beginning of a new trend.
+- A Reversal pattern suggests that the current trend is coming to an end and that the pattern is a signal for the beginning of a new trend.

-- The Continuation pattern signals that the existing trend will remain in place after a period of consolidation and the completion of the pattern.
+- A Continuation pattern signals that the existing trend will remain in place after a period of consolidation and the completion of the pattern.

 Reversal Patterns: Bottoms and Tops

 Ultimately, the number of times that the highs and lows are tested before the pattern completes is of minor detail (although it can add to the conviction on the break).
-The most important fact to be concerned with is that a reversal pattern has completed and there is a change of trend underway.
+The most important fact to be concerned with is that a reversal pattern has been completed and that a change of trend is underway.

-A bottom is formed when the price in a downtrend begins to replace the lower lows with higher (or equal lows) followed by a higher highs.
+A bottom is formed when the price in a downtrend begins to replace the lower lows with higher (or equal lows), followed by higher highs.

 Trading the Pullback

-Very often on the completion of a pattern breakout, there will also be a pullback.
+When a pattern breakout completes, there will often be a pullback.
 The pullback uses the principle that in a bullish reversal breakout, old resistance becomes new support.
-Subsequently, in a bullish breakout, an unwinding pullback correction gives a second chance to buy around the breakout support.
+Subsequently, in a bullish breakout, an unwinding pullback correction gives you a second chance to buy around the breakout support.

 The principal works in reverse too.
 In a bearish reversal breakdown, old support becomes new resistance.
 A pullback rally would therefore give the bears a second opportunity to sell.